manuGil/GitCoDev/gitcodev/lesson2.md

 # LESSON 2: Branching and remote operations

-The original list of commands has been edited and decorated with headings corresponding to the [lesson plan](../README.md#1-workshop-program) more clearly.
+The original list of commands has been edited and decorated with headings corresponding to the [lessons in the curriculum](curriculum.md#course-units) more clearly.
 Some commands have been either removed or relocated or added for clarity and help self-study after the class.
 Accidental errors have been removed, but intended errors have been kept.